ivbhatt/TerrainRecognition-Competition/README.md

 # DLNN-ProjC
-Project made as part of ECE542: Deep Learning &amp; Neural Networks; TerrainRecognition <br\>
+Project made as part of ECE542: Deep Learning &amp; Neural Networks; TerrainRecognition <br/>
 *This worked finished first on the leaderboard with F1-score of 0.93 on private-test set.

 ## Instructions: